 Hobbes recognised that a state of nature without authority would be horrific, as similarly depicted in The Purge (2013-) films.
 Chaos would ensue, violence would dominate, and trust between people would become impossible.
 Life, as Hobbes put it, would be “nasty, brutish, and short”.
 The reason why law has ensued is because as rational thinking beings we recognise that the best way for people to survive and society to flourish is through cooperation.
 Law enforcement is necessary to maintain mandatory compliance from everyone, and Hobbes felt that many of us would stray if this was not the case.
-These ideologies really embody the founding principles of legislation, otherwise known as social contract theory.
+This ideology embodies the founding principles of legislation, otherwise known as social contract theory.
 We sacrifice some of our own freedom (by following the law) in exchange for protection against malevolence; this is mutually beneficial for everyone and helps the world run smoothly.

 But what if those in power are wrong, bias, corrupt, or just plain evil?
 Hobbes defended any given authority in charge, even if flawed, stating “humane affairs cannot be without some inconvenience”.
 We should put up and shut up, simply because we are condemned to be human and should respect authority for the sake of authority.
 In some countries, there is a complete lack of trust between citizens and government.
 In other places, scepticism remains.